toptal/granite/docs/tutorial.md

 Now is a good opportunity to introduce [projectors](projectors.md).

-The actual implementation contains a few boilerplate codes in the controller that make us repeat a few different logics that are already in the business action.
+The actual implementation contains a few boilerplate code in the controller that make us repeat a few different logics that are already in the business action.

 Projectors can help with that.
 Avoiding the need for creating repetitive